splunk/public-o11y-docs/gdi/get-data-in/rum/react/install-rum-react.rst

 .. meta::
    :description: Instrument your React Native applications for Splunk Observability Cloud real user monitoring / RUM using the React Native RUM agent from the Splunk OpenTelemetry Instrumentation for React Native.

-You can instrument your React Native applications for Splunk RUM using the React Native RUM agent from the Splunk OpenTelemetry Instrumentation for React Native.
+You can instrument your React Native and Expo applications for Splunk RUM using the React Native RUM agent from the Splunk OpenTelemetry Instrumentation for React Native.

-To instrument your React Native application and get data into Splunk RUM, follow the instructions on this page.
+To instrument your React Native or Expo application and get data into Splunk RUM, follow the instructions on this page.

 .. note:: Splunk APM is not required to instrument Splunk RUM for React Native.